jfrog/JFrogMLExamples/README.md

 To use the JFrog ML Platform for MLOps, you will need:

 1. A JFrog Platform account with access to the JFrog ML Platform.
-2. A termial or command line interface with [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) and [Python](https://www.python.org/downloads/) installed.
+2. A termial or command line interface with [Python](https://www.python.org/downloads/) installed.
 JFrog ML supports < 3.10 versions of Python.
 3. A [Poetry](https://python-poetry.org/docs/) installation for managing Python dependencies.
+4. There is one example that uses [Conda](https://docs.conda.io/en/latest/) for package management.
+[Customer Churn Analysis](./churn_model_new/)
+5. A [JFrog CLI](https://jfrog.com/confluence/display/JFROG/JFrog+CLI) installation for interacting with the JFrog Platform.

 ## Development Environment Example
 We have provided a sample setup for developers to use JFrog ML more effectively.
 [Developer Environment Example](./environment_example/README.md)

 ## JFrog Model Examples